top of page

 Spiritual Warfare

 All that’s happening can be traced to spiritual warfare.
-The Israeli government has been passing new laws allowing Jews to go up on the Temple Mount.
+The Israeli government has been passing new laws allowing Jews to go up to the Temple Mount.
 The Muslims don’t like this, so they gather rocks and things inside the Al Aqsa Mosque to throw at the Jews when they’re up there.
 We saw this firsthand recently.
 The Israeli police have therefore gone into the Al Aqsa Mosque to clear this out and arrest the Muslim protesters.
 The Temple Mount authority has been given to the Muslims, but the Israeli police control the security there.
-The surrounding places like Gaza and Lebanon support the Muslims and therefore are aiding them in this spiritual warfare.
+The surrounding places, like Gaza and Lebanon, support the Muslims and therefore are aiding them in this spiritual warfare.

 Ramadan

 Ramadan is a Muslim holy month.
-During this time, there is always more tension because the Muslims engage more in Gihad.
+During this time, there is always more tension because the Muslims engage more in Jihad.
 So this explains why there is more tension during this time.
 After Ramadan, things will settle down considerably.
 This is why we don’t plan our trips to Israel during Ramadan.
 Also, it’s hard to go onto the Temple Mount during Ramadan because it’s so busy with Muslims.

 Most Arabs Are Very Friendly